root-project/jsroot/docs/JSROOT.md

     JSROOT.gStyle.fStatFormat = "7.5g"

 There is also `JSROOT.settings` object which contains all other JSROOT settings.
-For instance, one can configure custom values format for different axes:
+For instance, one can configure custom format for different axes:

     JSROOT.settings.XValuesFormat = "4.2g"
     JSROOT.settings.YValuesFormat = "6.1f"